Who We Are

 What kind of Center are we?

-Our center is one in which all students, staff and parents are welcome at anytime throughout the day.
+Our center is one in which all students and staff are welcome at any time throughout the day.
 We use both a fixed and flexible schedule.
-Kindergarten - second grade students have a fixed library time once a week.
+Kindergarten - second-grade students have a fixed library time once a week.
 This time is used for either an information literacy or literature lesson and book checkout.
-Third grade students have both a fixed library time and flexible scheduling.
-Third graders come to the library once every two weeks, for an information literacy lesson and book check out.
-Fourth and fifth graders have mostly a flexible library schedule as we acclimate them to a more needs based library program that they will experience at the junior high and beyond.
-They also have library time as scheduled by their classroom teacher to work on curriculum based research projects where advanced research skills are taught.
-The library is open for students to come in to check out books, read, conduct research or seek help at anytime throughout the school day with their teacher's permission.
+Third-grade students have both a fixed library time and flexible scheduling.
+Third graders come to the library once every two weeks, for an information literacy lesson and book check-out.
+Fourth and fifth graders have mostly a flexible library schedule as we acclimate them to a more needs-based library program that they will experience at the junior high and beyond.
+They also have library time as scheduled by their classroom teacher to work on curriculum-based research projects where advanced research skills are taught.
+The library is open for students to come in to check out books, read, conduct research, or seek help at any time throughout the school day with their teacher's permission.